 Frequently asked question Answer How can I disable media automount for the instant access livemount share in gnome?
 Follow the guideline to disable the gnome automount: https://access.redhat.com/solutions/20107 If the automount is enabled, the source folder is mounted from the livemount share in gnome and smaller disks appear.
 In this scenario, the instant access feature does not work properly.
-The mounted disk content source is from the /meta_bdev_dir/ folder under livemount share, while the mount target is in the /run/media/folder.
-How can I resolve the following Perform the steps in the following order: issue in the /var/log/vpfs/vpfs-config.log file?
+The mounted disk content source is from the/meta_bdev_dir/ folder under livemount share, while the mount target is in the /run/media/ folder.
+How can I resolve the following issue in Perform the steps in the following order: the /var/log/vpfs/vpfs-config.log file?
 1 Ensure that your NetBackup primary server is up and there is no firewall blocking the connection between the NetBackup primary server and storage server.
-Asking the NetBackup Webservice to 2 Run the following command on storage server to verify the connection status: webserver (spws) /usr/openv/netbackup/bin/bpclntcmd -pn /xsr/qenv/netbackup/bin/nblibarland failed (1): 3 After the NetBackup primary server is up and connection between the NetBackup primary server and storage server is allowed, run the following command: /usr/openv/pdde/vpfs/bin/vpfs_config.sh configure_byo
+Asking the NetBackup Webservice to trust 2 Run the following command on storage server to verify the connection status: the MSDP webserver (spws) /usr/openv/netbackup/bin/nblib /usr/openv/netbackup/bin/bpclntcmd -pn curlcmd failed (1): 3 After the NetBackup primary server is up and connection between the NetBackup primary server and storage server is allowed, run the following command: /usr/openv/pdde/vpfs/bin/vpfs_config.sh configure_byo